sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ### Compared to other platforms

-When i think of low-level, high-performance scenarios, then C and C++ comes to the table.
+When i think of low-level, high-performance scenarios, then C and C++ come to the table.
 Zig **explicitly** compares itself to those and ues, it does a good job.

-Then there is the application scenarios.
+Then there are the application scenarios.
 Here, languages like Node, Go and Java come to my mind.
 Since performance isn't the main concern, the lack of libraries can downplay Zig when comparing against those other platforms, pretty much like how Go used to compare with Java.

-The fact that Zig is not an Object-oriented language is not a problem, the state of node libraries are proof of that.
-Less type gymnastics is a plus, although the steady growth of Typescript tries to prove me wrong.
+The fact that Zig is not an Object-oriented language is not a problem, the state of node libraries is proof of that.
+Less type gymnastics is a plus, although the steady growth of TypeScript tries to prove me wrong.

-Of those 3, the one with biggest 3rd party libraries is Java, i think, featuring maven central as the one place to publish and find packages.
-The more ergonomic one, regarding the ease of installation, is Node/npm combo.
+Of those 3, the one with the biggest 3rd party libraries is Java, i think, featuring maven central as the one place to publish and find packages.
+The more ergonomic one, regarding the ease of installation, is the Node/npm combo.
-But the real end-to-end best experiences, from consuming to publishing packages, is Go with Go modules.
-And Zig mimics this one, with slightly improvements, like the build and metadata separation.
+But the real end-to-end best experience, from consuming to publishing packages, is Go with Go modules.
+And Zig mimics this one, with slight improvements, like the build and metadata separation.

 Finally, regarding portability, Zig is a first-class citizen on this one,